meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 % This is not really required, but since in this tutorial we are not interested
 % in the EEG data, it is a good idea to select only non-EEG data when generating
 % the splits so that we have as small data splits as possible.
 Notice the
-% ~ symbol, which means: select everything except EEG data myDataSel = pset.selector.sensor_class('Class', 'EEG');
+% ~ symbol, which means: select everything except EEG data.
+What is the
+% ~ symbol does is to "negate" a data selector so that it selects the
+% complementary set that it would normally select.
+You can check whether a data
+% selector has been negated by inspecting the value of it Negated property. myDataSel = ~pset.selector.sensor_class('Class', 'EEG');

 % Create the split node.
 It is important to give a meaningful name to the node. myNode = split.new(...